kestra-io/docs/content/docs/06.enterprise/apps.md

 ## App Catalog

-The App Catalog is a collection of apps that are available to end users.
-You can filter apps by name, type, namespace and by tags.
-From the same page, you can create new apps, edit existing ones, as well as temporarily disable or delete apps.
+The App Catalog is where users can find available apps.
+You can filter apps by name, type, namespace, or tags.
+From this page, you can also create new apps, edit existing ones, and temporarily disable or delete apps.

 ![apps_catalog](/docs/enterprise/apps/apps_catalog.png)